sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ### Actions.conf
 All actions have some shared config like disable, mimic, heartbeat frequency, ....
 Each action could have action specific configurable attributes.
 An example could be window size & thresholds for detections with rolling window, a minimum % of availability to succeed for a safety check and more.
 The shared configurable knobs are listed in base YANG schema shared by all actions' schema.
 Each action schema provides its proprietary configurable attributes.

-The actions config file is generated from YANG schema for all attributes that has "configure=true" with schema specified defaults, if not pre-provided.
+The actions config file is generated from YANG schema for all attributes that has "configure=true" with schema specified defaults.
 The actions.confd dir will hold all the individual conf files.

 ```